Comonadic base change for enriched categories: Enrichment on two sides

-Similarly, each natural transformation $\psi:\mathscr{F}\rightarrow \mathscr{E}$ has an induced module morphism,
+Similarly, each natural transformation $\psi:F\rightarrow E$ has an induced module morphism

-To see that $\psi_*$ is compatible with $\lambda$, tensor diagram (\ref{diag:enrNat}) by $\mathscr{B}_B^{FA}(w')$, whisker the resulting square with $\mu^{(\mathscr{B})}$ on the right, and add obvious commutative squares to yield the compatibility requirement.
-Compatibility with $\rho$ follows from associativity of $\mu^{(\mathscr{B})}$.
-Also, every module morphism between modules induced by functors gives rise to a natural transformation.
-Given
+To see that $\psi_*$ is compatible with $\lambda$, tensor diagram (\ref{diag:enrNat}) by $\mathscr{B}_B^{FA}(w')$, whisker the resulting square on the right with the $\mu$ of $\mathscr{B}$, and add obvious commutative squares.
+Compatibility with $\rho$ follows from associativity of the $\mu$ for $\mathscr{B}$.
+Also, every module morphism between modules induced by functors gives rise to a natural transformation: given